Sammy Duddy

-Andrew Samuel Duddy (25 August 1945 – 17 October 2007), known as Sammy, was a Northern Irish loyalist, having joined the Ulster Defence Association (UDA) shortly after its formation in 1971.
+Andrew Samuel Duddy (25 August 1945 – 17 October 2007), known as Sammy, was a Northern Irish actor, having joined the Ulster Defence Association (UDA) shortly after its formation in 1971.
 He later became a leading member of the Ulster Political Research Group (UPRG), which provided political advice to that organisation.

 Early years

 Duddy was born in Belfast, Northern Ireland, and grew up in a large Ulster Protestant family in the "Hammer" area of the city, located in the lower Shankill Road.
 He had eight siblings.
 His father was originally from Derry but had settled in Belfast and served in the B Specials during World War II.
 Duddy was born shortly after the war ended.

 He attended a local secondary modern school where he displayed a talent for writing, and would often compose valentines for his classmates in return for Dinky cars or pens.
 At the age of 15, Duddy was apprenticed to a letterpress printer.
 His father held the same occupation.